Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

 ## DTR-M6-8

+NOTE: Still definitely noticing some of the drift I mentioned previously with the com leaning towards the left side.

 ## Kinematics for DTR M6-M8

 - M6-preDTX-000019 video is fairly poor, so keep that in mind in terms of the model performance.